 This time, Roderick had all his ducks in a row.
 His shoes upon his feet, his trousers on his legs, his cane in hand, and his dog on a leash, he turned to the door.
 He had his hand on it when the knock came.

 He heard the distinctive click of dozens of guns, and saw that each of his houseguests had their arms raised to the door.
-They had taken the time to stock up on firearms and ammunition from Jonathan’s father’s gun collection before leaving the airship.
+They had taken the time to stock up on firearms and ammunition from Jonathan’sgun collection before leaving the airship.
 Palmer had traded his shotgun for a carbine, owing to his injury.
 Kip Lockwood had a Webley revolver aimed at the door.
-Kass was squinting down the barrel of a shotgun.
+Kas was squinting down the barrel of a shotgun.
 Jonathan still had Roderick’s flintlock revolver.
 As for Miss Monday, she had claimed a generous selection of weapons from Charles Grimmer’s collection.
 Her eyes had lit up at the sight of an ornately decorated crossbow, which she now aimed at the door.
 Of all things, a crossbow.

 Roderick snorted.